Honolua Bay Snorkeling: Maui’s Most Pristine Marine Preserve

 - Moorish idols

-- Small roadside parking area near mile marker 32
+- Small roadside lot near mile marker 32

 Do not leave valuables in your vehicle.